-- 1. Minimize negative impacts to surrounding residential land uses. - 2.
-Maximize the public benefits of airport development, particularly to adjacent land uses. - Provide opportunities for community participation in Master Plan Program decisions that could affect stakeholders by consultation with an LAX Master Plan Stakeholder Liaison who will communicate with stakeholders, including: adjacent residential and business communities; airline representatives; airport concessionaires; cargo and freight forwarders; labor representatives; business organizations and neighborhood councils.
+- o1.
+Minimize negative impacts to surrounding residential land uses. - o2.
+Maximize the public benefits of airport development, particularly to adjacent land uses. - o3.
+Provide opportunities for community participation in Master Plan Program decisions that could affect stakeholders by consultation with an LAX Master Plan Stakeholder Liaison who will communicate with stakeholders, including: adjacent residential and business communities; airline representatives; airport concessionaires; cargo and freight forwarders; labor representatives; business organizations and neighborhood councils.

-Goal 6: Improve ground access to LAX-and encourage improved access to other regional airports.
+Goal 6: Improve ground access to LAX and encourage improved access to other regional airports.

-- 1. Establish secure and efficient airport ground connection systems to the regional ground transportation network, which consists of major and secondary highways, freeways, and public transit systems. - Relieve congestion in the CTA and on the surrounding street system by developing a flexible transportation system that provides travel options to passengers, airport employees and airport-related vendors. - Enhance the passenger experience by providing new access options, including a direct connection to transit. - 4.
-Provide passengers easier and more efficient access to rental cars. - 2.
-Re-direct regional airport traffic from the local roadway system, including working in partnership with other governmental agencies to encourage: access improvements on interstate and state highways; improvements in transit connectivity to LAX; and reduction of airport trips through implementation of the regional satellite terminal FlyAway full service transportation centers.

-- Establish and encourage the development of regional satellite FlyAway full service transportation centers where passengers can receive ticketing, bag check and transportation services to and from regional airports. - 4.
-Encourage improved safety and mobility improvements on the Interstate freeway system, such as I-405, I-10, I-105, etc., adjacent to regional airports.
+- oi.
+Establish secure and efficient airport ground connection systems to the regional ground transportation network, which consists of major and secondary highways, freeways, and public transit systems. - O2.
+Re-direct regional airport traffic from the local roadway system, including working in partnership with other governmental agencies to encourage: access improvements on interstate and state highways; improvements in transit connectivity to LAX; and reduction of airport trips through implementation of the regional satellite terminal FlyAway full service transportation centers. - os.
+Establish and encourage the development of regional satellite FlyAway full service transportation centers where passengers can receive ticketing, bag check and transportation services to and from regional airports. - o4.
+Encourage improved safety and mobility improvements on the Interstate freeway system, such as I-405, I-10, I-105, etc., adjacent to regional airports